 California assisted reproduction laws are quite complex.
 Attempting to navigate California’s complex legal system is tough, and Pride Legal recommends consulting an experienced family law attorney before pregnancy.
 It’s important to take the time to understand your legal protections and options before becoming pregnant or hiring a surrogate.
 Understanding your legal options allows you to navigate the legal system and handle the assisted reproduction in a way that protects your rights.

 Although these forms protect parents’ rights under California law, other states may not recognize your parenthood if you are not a genetic or birth parent.
-If you are not a genetic or birth parent, it may be advisable to get a judgment of parentage or an adoption to protect your legal rights outside of California jurisdiction.
+If you are not a genetic or birth parent, it may be advisable to get a judgment of parentage or adoption to protect your legal rights outside of California jurisdiction.

 Assisted Reproduction Laws FAQ